La Pila fountain

 The La Pila fountain is a fountain located in the square of Chiapa de Corzo, Chiapas.
-It was constructed in 1562 in Moorish style, made of brick in the form of a diamond.
+Constructed in 1562, it is an example of Mudéjar-Rennaisance style, made of brick in the form of a diamond.
 The structure is attributed to Dominican brother Rodrigo de León.
 It measures fifty two meters in circumference and twelve meters in height.
 It has eight arches and a cylindrical tower which occasionally functioned as a watchtower.